oVirt/ovirt-site/source/documentation/reports.html.md

 == oVirt Engine Reports & DWH included in oVirt >= 3.5 ==

-### Installation and configuration of oVirt Reports on separate machine
+### Installation and configuration of oVirt Engine Reports on separate machine

 In oVirt Engine 3.5 it is now possible to setup oVirt Reports on a separate machine. please refer to [Separate-Reports-Host](Features/Separate-Reports-Host) for details.